myzhang1029/TheKit/README.md

-It contains a fully hand-written HTTP server, controllers for my home-made [buck](https://maiyun.me/blog/2022/11/11/Buck-Converter) and [boost](https://maiyun.me/blog/2024/03/07/Boost-Converter) converters, a GPS receiver with PPS time synchronization support, and an NTP server is planned.
+It contains a fully hand-written HTTP server, controllers for my home-made [buck](https://maiyun.me/blog/2022/11/11/Buck-Converter) and [boost](https://maiyun.me/blog/2024/03/07/Boost-Converter) converters, a GPS receiver with PPS time synchronization support, and an NTP server.
 I kind of got a new hobby of reading RFCs from this project (crying face).